Hurican9ja/StackTimer/README.md

 ## 🚀 Key Features

 ### 🧱 The Block Builder (Editor)
 Build your routine like Lego blocks.
 Create individual timer segments with custom labels and durations.
-Drag and drop to rearrange your flow instantly.

 ### 📈 The Vertical Timeline (Execution)
 Visualize your progress through a vertical timeline.
 The "Hero" card shows the current timer with a thick progress ring and monospace typography, while upcoming intervals peek from the bottom.